 What I decided about Oxygen

 I went ahead and bought Oxygen a second time (initially received a refund) and decide to spend more time learning the interface and the workflow.
 For most of my use cases it is still unusable, but I like having it in my toolset.
 I do think as new versions are released some of the reliance on third-party plugins may diminish.
-If you are considering using Oxygen, I recommend two additional plugins to provide the minimus level of enhancements to make the base too useable.
+If you are considering using Oxygen, I recommend two additional plugins to provide the minimum level of enhancements to make the base tool useable.
 Swiss Knife Pro ($30 at the time of this writing) make the interface usable (see image below).
 It improves the color contrast and rearranges some of the tools to make them more workflow friendly.
 It also adds code completion and Emmet capabilities when working with css.
 The second is Hydrogen Pack for Oxygen.
 This seems to be on everybody’s list of must have plugins and I would agree that the added right-click functionality is a necessity.
 If you want to go down the Oxygen path, in addition to those two plugins, I recommend checking out OXYGEN4FUN for tutorials, tips, and tricks.

 Default Oxygen interface and the interface after adding Swiss Knife Pro